rolandbarrera/Curriculum-as-Code/README.md

 ```
 AI is transforming the Learning & Development world.
 You can either adapt or get left behind.

-This methodology puts you ahead of the curve by rebuilding your content creation process from the ground up, with AI context engineering at its core.
+This methodology puts you ahead of the curve by rebuilding your instructional design content creation process from the ground up, with AI context engineering at its core.

 ## Table of Contents